Recovery of surfaces and functions in high dimensions: sampling theory and links to neural networks

-In Section \ref{recoverysection}, we introduced theoretical guarantees for the perfect recovery of the surface in any dimensions.
-The sampling theorems introduced in Section \ref{recoverysection} and \ref{recoverysection2} assume that we know exactly the support of the surface or the union of surfaces.
-However, in practice, the true support of the surface is usually unknown.
-We now consider the recovery of the surface, when the support is over-estimated, or equivalently the lifting is performed assuming $\Gamma \supset \Lambda$.
+In Section \ref{recoverysection} and \ref{recoverysection2}, we introduced theoretical guarantees for the perfect recovery of the surface in any dimensions.
+The sampling theorems introduced in Section \ref{recoverysection} and \ref{recoverysection2} assume that we know exactly the bandwidth of the surface or the union of surfaces.
+However, in practice, the true bandwidth of the surface is usually unknown.
+We now consider the recovery of the surface, when the bandwidth is over-estimated, or equivalently the lifting is performed assuming $\Gamma \supset \Lambda$.
 As discussed in Section \ref{nonminlifting}, the dimension of $\mathcal V_{\Gamma}$ is upper bounded by $|\Gamma|-|\Gamma\ominus\Lambda|$, which implies that

 where $\Gamma\ominus\Lambda$ represents the number of valid shifts of $\Lambda$ within $\Gamma$ as discussed in Section \ref{nonminlifting}.

 The following two propositions show when the inequality in the rank relation above can be an equality and hence we can recover the surface.